X-CASH-official/xcash-dpops/README.md

 You will need to change the **User** to the user of the system

 You will need to change the **WALLET_FILE_NAME** with the name of your wallet file, and the **PASSWORD** with the password of your wallet file.

+Reload systemd after you have made any changes to the systemd service files
+`systemctl daemon-reload`

 ### XCASH DPOPS